 Praise for the prospect’s smarts in running their current program ad, like “the attached Home Mag ad looks great and likely drives significant calls and sales,” accompanied by information on how your medium would also be a great investment is sometimes all it takes to drive an inquiry that becomes a new ad deal.

-Contacting the prospect in this manner, before sending more traditional demand generation emails, letters, and postcards that new client promotions and discounts will conserve margin.
+Contacting the prospect in this manner, before sending more traditional demand generation emails, letters, and postcards that feature new client promotions and discounts will conserve margin.
 You won’t be offering discounts to new prospects who may be eager to place more ads in similar media that reaches audiences similar to those they are currently buying ads to reach.
 Why offer a discount to someone who may get your email, check out your website, and reply with a request for more information, a meeting, or even full-price ad order?